fun things to do with kids in berlin germany - family travel

 In 1963, when John F. Kennedy gave a speech near the Berlin Wall, he used the phrase " Ich bin ein Berliner."
 A "Berliner" is a kind of doughnut, filled with jam and covered with sugar.
 Try these doughnuts at any bakery.
 Or dig into a Wurst and Frites, incredibly good sausages (they look like chubby hot dogs) and french fries.

-family travel tools berlin germany
+family tours berlin

 kids books berlin germany